 Facebook as a social network is fantastic.
 I have ‘found’ so many old friends and made a few new ones.
-But, as the popularity of it has grown, so has the scammers that use it to take your money.
+But, as its popularity of it has grown, so have the scammers that use it to take your money.
 I was looking at the list today of the different methods used and figured it was time to bring it to your attention.

 Facebook Lottery Scam

 Facebook Freedom Lottery

-The scammers add an additional twist at the Facebook Freedom Lottery.
-Their email announcement of your big win asks you go to their web page.
+The scammers add an additional twist to the Facebook Freedom Lottery.
+Their email announcement of your big win asks you to go to their web page.
 There you have to purchase ‘the form’ to get your tickets and your win.
 They are using various websites to lure people into giving them money.

 Friend Me on Facebook

 Some of the scammers use a system of starting up a chat with you.
 Be very careful who you accept as a friend.
 I have a stringent policy of only friend-ing people that I know.
 It’s hard sometimes when a nickname comes up, and you’re not sure if you know the person.
 Block it!
 If they know you, they will write a blurb in the message to make sure you know it is someone you know.

 Another way to run the scam is they clone your Facebook page.
-They set up an alternative page under your name and then resend a friend request clarifying that they’ve had a Trojan virus and have had to re-do their Facebook connections.
-Next, ‘this friend’ is sharing the information about their big Facebook lottery win and that your name was in the list.
+They set up an alternative page under your name and then resend a friend request clarifying that they’ve had a Trojan virus and have had to redo their Facebook connections.
+Next, ‘this friend’ is sharing the information about their big Facebook lottery win and that your name was on the list.
 They provide contact details for you to follow up with.
 Of course, you believe your friend – I mean it is your friend – NOT!

 Facebook Scams in Scams